Pinder's HR helps rally A's past Astros 9-7, trail ALDS 2-1 - WHIZ News

 The teams have combined for 18 homers — including seven in Game 3 — in the neutral-site series at Dodger Stadium featuring all day games.
 After two straight days in the 90s, the temperature cooled to 81 degrees.

-La Stella was hit on his right forearm, loading the bases and forcing La Stella from the game.
+La Stella was hit on his right forearm, loading the bases and forcing him from the game.
 Pinder, who went 3 for 4 with four RBIs, followed with another sacrifice fly in the eighth.

 Carlos Correa singled leading off the bottom of the eighth and Tucker reached on catcher’s interference by Murphy, a call the A’s challenged unsuccessfully.